Nerdmaster/poker/README.md

 The low-level API is somewhat cryptic at first glance:

+- Everything starts with a `CardList`, which is just a slice of `Card`s.
+Create a cardlist with a string, e.g., `var cards = poker.ParseCards("Ah Qh Kh Th Jh")`
-- `poker.Evaluate` takes a slice of `Card`s and returns a number
+- `cards.Evaluate` returns a number:
-  - If you pass in five cards, they're evaluated as-is
+  - If you have five cards, they're evaluated as-is
-  - If you pass in six or seven cards, all possible five-card permutations are computed to find the best score
+  - If you have six or seven cards, all possible five-card permutations are computed to find the best score
   - The lower the number, the better the hand
 - Call `poker.GetHandRank` on a hand's value to get its hand rank (e.g., Flush, Straight, Two pair, etc.)
-- If you need to determine which five cards made up the best hand, `poker.BestHand` returns both a score and the combination of cards which had that score
+- If you need to determine which five cards made up the best hand, `cards.BestHand` returns both a score and the combination of cards which had that score
 - There are Omaha variations of these functions as well, since Omaha has somewhat unusual rules for how you have to use the four hole cards
-  - `poker.EvaluateOmaha` returns the score for the best Omaha hand given four hole cards and five community cards
+  - `cards.EvaluateOmaha` returns the score for the best Omaha hand given four hole cards and five community cards
-  - `poker.BestOmahaHand` is just like `poker.BestHand`, but with the same input as above: four hole cards and five community cards
+  - `cards.BestOmahaHand` is just like `poker.BestHand`, but with the same input as above: four hole cards and five community cards

 Surprisingly, the `Best*` functions are only about 10% slower than their